Golden eagles in human culture: Sports

 The Kent State Golden Flashes, representing Kent State University in Kent, OH, take their name from the golden eagle.
 The university mascot Flash was created in 1985, and the current costume was designed in 1994.
 Although the golden eagle was not the initial inspiration behind the nickname, the university tried several depictions for what represent a "Golden Flash" before settling on the golden eagle.

 Other uses

 J. R. R. Tolkien used an image of an immature golden eagle from T. A. Coward's 1919 work The Birds of the British Isles and Their Eggs for an illustration depicting Bilbo Baggins awaking next to Gwaihir, a giant eagle of Middle-earth.

 American aircraft manufacturer Cessna manufactured its Model 421 series of aircraft between the late 1960s and mid-1980s, calling the type the Golden Eagle.

 Before every football game, Auburn University has a golden eagle fly around the stadium as tradition, despite the official school athletic name being the Tigers.
 Kent State University, named the Golden Flashes, eventually refined the nickname to refer to a golden eagle.

+Ultramar, a Canadian petroleum retailer uses a Golden eagle as their logo.

 Golden Eagle Syrup, an American syrup company, uses a Golden eagle as their logo.